peinanwang/cs5500_geospatial_projects/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Sample Results
-We used the LiDAR dataset of a neighbourhood in Surrey, BC (surveyed in 2013) as our sample data.
+We used the LiDAR dataset of a neighborhood in Surrey, BC (surveyed in 2013) as our sample data.
 The sample point cloud data can be found at <a href="https://www.surrey.ca/services-payments/online-services/open-data/bulk-data">Bulk Data - City of Surrey</a>.
 We have uploaded this sample data on the website (hosted locally) and produced the following results.
 For more details, please check out the Demo Video in our <a href="https://peinanwang.github.io/Geospatial_Project_Blog/index.html">Project Blog</a>

 <img width="1238" alt="visualized_result" src="https://user-images.githubusercontent.com/105306727/208507889-7ea6898b-404e-48a3-b066-6260a8142553.png">